mtraudt412/LunchMenu/README.md

 >Installation directory (this will create a google-cloud-sdk subdirectory) (/Users/[your User here]):

+Press the Enter key.
+This will install the google-cloud-sdk software into the default location displayed at the end of the message.

-If so, type in the following to continue with the installation process:
+After this step completes, type in the following to continue with the installation process:

 >exec -l $SHELL

-This will ensure that your current Terminal is configured properly to run the following commands.
+This will ensure that your current Terminal is configured properly to run the remaining commands.

 ### Run gcloud init: